projectcontour/contour/docs/grpc-tls-howto.md

 ## Outcomes

-The outcome of this is that we will have three Secrets available in the `heptio-contour` namespace:
+The outcome of this is that we will have three Secrets available in the `projectcontour` namespace:
 - cacert: contains the CA's public certificate.
 - contourcert: contains Contour's keypair, used for serving TLS secured gRPC.
 This must be a valid certificate for the name `contour` in order for this to work.
 This is currently hardcoded by Contour.
 - envoycert: contains Envoy's keypair, used as a client for connecting to Contour.

 ### Ways you can get the certificates into your cluster

-- Deploy the Job from [certgen.yaml](../examples/ds-hostnet-split/02-job-certgen.yaml).
+- Deploy the Job from [certgen.yaml](../examples/contour/02-job-certgen.yaml).
 This will run `contour certgen --kube` for you.
 - Run `contour certgen --kube` locally.
 - Run the manual procedure below.